 A few facts about provisions

-There are a number of factors that could cause a company to create provisions, however there are certain criterions that must be fulfilled before a financial obligation can be viewed as a provision, such as:
+There are a number of factors that could cause a company to create provisions, however, there are certain requirements that must be fulfilled before a financial obligation can be viewed as a provision.
+These include that:

-- The company must perform a reliable amount of regulatory measurement of that obligation.
-The measurement must be made by company management.
+- The company must perform a reliable amount of regulatory measurement of the obligation.
+The measurement must be undertaken by company management.